After-Shock/Cloudbox-wiki/Radarr.md

 1. Click "Save" to add NZB Hydra.

-Note: The "Test" will keep failing until you add an indexer in [[NZB Hydra]].
+Note: The "Test" will keep failing until you add an indexer in [[NZBHydra]].

 ### Jackett